 While it may be a bit too resource-intense for you to start selling these secondary products, find another Etsy shop that does and ask to work with them.

-Ask them to include a discount code for your products in every one of their orders, and vice versa.
-Keep track of how many times that code is used, and ensure a mutually beneficial relationship.
+Ask them to include a discount code for your products in every one of their orders—and vice versa for you.
+Keep track of how many times that code is used and ensure a mutually beneficial relationship.
 You’ll get more traffic because your shop is put right under the nose of an engaged buyer who’s more than likely in need of what you’re selling.
 It’s a unique idea out of left field, but you don’t get different results by doing the same thing everyone else is!

 Remember, not all the strategies listed above will work for you.
 And that’s ok.
 Find what works for your business, then double down.
 And when you do find a method that works, you’ll see more Etsy traffic, sell more products, and get more profit in your pocket!